greenroses/Linux_server_configuration/README.md

 ubuntu@ip-172-26-3-72:/var/www/catalog/catalog$ `sudo -H pip3 install psycopg2`

-Similarily, when trying to install sqlalchemy, flask and apache2 with `pip install` or `pip3 install`, I kept getting errors like `ImportError: No module named 'flask'` although flask was already installed.
+Similarily, when trying to install sqlalchemy and flask with `pip install` or `pip3 install`, I kept getting errors like `ImportError: No module named 'flask'` although flask was already installed.
 It seems that the program was not being able to access the installed flask.

-In the end, I installed `sqlalchemy, flask, apache2 and oauth2client` with
+In the end, I installed `psycopg2, sqlalchemy, flask and oauth2client` with

 `sudo -H pip3 install`